kolov/doorman/docs/README.md

 ```

 When the endpoint is hit, the request will be analyzed by the `UserManager`
-and the endpoint function will get either the user from the cookie,
+and the endpoint function will receive either the user from the cookie,
 if one exists, or a newly created user.
 In the case of a new user, a cookie will be set in the response.